 Attorney Phil Nicolosi focuses on core business and transactional legal matters, giving his clients the insight and experience necessary to help navigate issues minimizing the overall impact to their businesses.

 Equity Interest Transfers

-Sale or transfer of corporate stock and LLC membership interests are common occurrences for many businesses for a variety of reasons.
+Sale or transfer of corporate stock and LLC membership interests are common occurrences for many businesses.
 Unique regulatory and tax concerns can arise which must be carefully examined in addition to the restructuring of the business equity structure resulting from the sale/transfer.
-Our firm has guided numerous business owners through the process of both acquiring, transferring and/or selling their equity interests.
+I have guided numerous business owners through the process of both acquiring, transferring and/or selling their equity interests.

 The importance of stockholder agreements, operating agreements and other agreements memorializing the relationship between business owners cannot be understated.
 Less experienced law firms simply don’t understand the myriad of present and future issues that demand careful planning of these critical documents.
 Tax and creditor concerns demands proper strategic planning of the most important governing documents.
 Philip A. Nicolosi possesses over 15 years of experience drafting, reviewing and advising business owners as to their rights and duties to their respective businesses.